atomix/atomix/README.md

 }
 ```

+The `AnnotatedStateMachine` is a `CommandProvider` which handles locating and
+providing command information based on annotations on the implementation.
+This
+removed the need for mapping command names to `Command` instances for command
+providers and `switch` statements for command application.

 Note also that the `@Stateful` annotation is used to indicate that the `data` field
 should be persisted whenever a snapshot is taken.

 ### Configuring the cluster
-When a CopyCat cluster is first started, the cluster configuration must be explicitly
+When a CopyCat cluster is first started, the [cluster configuration](#cluster-configurations)
-provided by the user.
-However, as the cluster runs, explicit cluster configurations
+must be explicitly provided by the user.
+However, as the cluster runs, explicit cluster
-may no longer be required.
-This is because once a cluster leader has been elected,
+configurations may no longer be required.
+This is because once a cluster leader has been
-the leader will replicate its cluster configuration to the rest of the cluster,
+elected, the leader will replicate its cluster configuration to the rest of the cluster,
 and the user-defined configuration will be replaced by an internal configuration.

 To configure the CopyCat cluster, create a `ClusterConfig`.